fcharte/mldr.datasets/README.md

 You can also clone the repository by using entering `git clone https://github.com/fcharte/mldr.datasets.git` at your command line (assuming git is installed in your system) or with your favourite git GUI.
 This way all the datasets will be inmediately available in your system.
 However, take into account that > 600MB will be needed to store the full repository.

 Very large datasets, those > 100MB, are stored into the [GitHub Large File Storage](https://git-lfs.github.com/).
 So, before cloning the repository you will need to install this git extension, initializing it by entering `git lfs init` at the git command line.
-Without GitHub LFS the aforementioned dataset will appear in your local copy of the repository as files containing a link, instead of real data.
+Without GitHub LFS the aforementioned datasets will appear in your local copy of the repository as files containing a link, instead of real data.
 This step is not needed in order to install the package though standard methods and access the datasets as explained below.

 ## Usage and examples